Understanding Community Context in Houston

 Harris County covers 1,777 square miles in the region, followed by Montgomery County with 1,077 square miles coverage, and Fort Bend County with 885 square miles.
 Together, the three counties cover 40% of the nine-county Houston-Sugar Land-The Woodlands Metropolitan Statistical Area (MSA).1

 How many Houstonians are there, and where do they live?
-Houston’s three-county region has a total population of over 6.2 million that accounts for 87% of the Houston MSA population.
+Houston’s three-county region has a total population of nearly 6.5 million that accounts for 86% of the Houston MSA population.

 This recent population growth is a part of a robust historical trend.
 Since 1980, Greater Houston’s population growth has consistently outpaced national and statewide trends.
 Fort Bend and Montgomery counties, in particular, have emerged as leaders, regularly recording growth rates that are double or even triple those observed in Harris County and Texas.
 The implications of this sustained population growth are profound, shaping Houston into a national power player and propelling economic growth in the region.